All Episodes

 Time Text

-And greetings to your music lovers, thrill seekers, conversationalists, tax cutters all across the fruited plain, Rush Limbaugh emitting vocal vibrations coast to coast, rhetoric and residence for the starved masses.
+And greetings to your music lovers, thrill seekers, conversationalists, tax cutters all across the fruited plain, Rush Limbaugh emitting vocal vibrations, coast to coast, rhetoric and residence for the starved masses.

-At the same time, redefining hip on the radio, telephone numbers 800-282-2882, the email address rush at EIBNet.com if you'd like to be on the program today.
+The email address, rush at EIBnet.com if you'd like to be on the program today.

 He's very excited.

-He said, You got to come over, I gotta fix your bloody merry.
+He said, you got to come over.

-How about a virgin mercy?
+How about a Virgin Mercy?

 Whatever.

-He finally told me the other day that he got it on the shelf at William's Sonoma.
+He finally told me the other day that he got it on the shelf at Williams Sonoma.

 It is impressive.

-Uh William Sonoma is a major, major concern.
+Williams Sonoma is a major, major concern.

-And uh it's just it's just a heartwarming story.
+And it's just a heartwarming story.

-You can crab cakes or chicken, shrimp, lobster salad, whatever, soups, stews, sauces, uh, it makes salsa better, gaspacho better.
+Crab cakes or chicken, shrimp, lobster salad, whatever, soups, stews, sauces.

-Uh, and this guy's a cook.
+And this guy's a cook.

-He's uh he's in a hospitality business.
+He's in a hospitality business.

-So he's he's superb cook.
+So he's a superb cook.

 When I have him over for dinner, when I have a bunch of people over and he's there, he always makes the Caesar salad at table.

-Uh uh, but it's it's its primary purpose.
+But it's primary purpose.

 And the idea is you just use it and use it and use it.